jsc329/ammonitorwiki/05-objectives.md

 abbreviation, followed by the word “occupancy” for the primary keys.
-In each case, the *listID* is set to <NA>, the *speciesID* is linked to the primary key in the **species** table, the indicator to be measured is “Psi” (which is the Greek symbol \(\psi\), and is commonly used to denote “occupancy rate”), and “Probability” is the unit of measure.
+In each case, the *listID* is set to <NA>, the *speciesID* is linked to the primary key in the **species** table, the indicator to be measured is “Psi” (which is the Greek symbol *ψ*, and is commonly used to denote “occupancy rate”), and “Probability” is the unit of measure.

 Objectives are not required to be associated with a **speciesID** or **listID**, however.
 For example, in some U.S. National Parks,